mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 8.8.2015
+* Fixes for FPC 2.7.1 - Typhon IDE is now able to compile the code.

 Date: 7.7.2015
 * Optimizations for QR - decomposition: Assembler optimized multiplication used only there.
 * New global subspace method: Independent component analysis.